SAP-samples/upscale-commerce-custom-component/README.md

 Run `npm run assemble --project=<app-name>` to build the project (i.e., `npm run assemble --project=store-locator`).
 The build artifacts will be stored in the `dist/` directory.

 Edit `manifest.yml` with deployment details & add the configured route as an "origin" in the External Application

-## Known Issues

-1) Need to include a list of all known events and their interfaces.

 ## How to obtain support